modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## Protected

-Flat Modelica does not distinguish between protected and public sections of a class definition.
+Base Modelica does not distinguish between protected and public sections of a class definition.
 For functions, this means that all component declarations with prefix `input` or `output` are considered part of the functions public interface, while all other component declarations are considered local to the implementation of the function.
-Accordingly, a function component declaration which is neither input nor output is called a _local component declaration_ or _local variable_ in Flat Modelica.
+Accordingly, a function component declaration which is neither input nor output is called a _local component declaration_ or _local variable_ in Base Modelica.

-The new annotation `protected = true` provides a standardized way to indicate that a component declaration in Flat Modelica comes from a protected section in the full Modelica model.
+The new annotation `protected = true` provides a standardized way to indicate that a component declaration in Base Modelica comes from a protected section in the full Modelica model.
 See [`protected` annotation](annotations.md#protected).